agentsguha/saptarshiguha.github.io/_posts/2015-02-11-a-day-or-two-in-dubai.md

 Some of the places visited were the Burj Khalifa, the Burj Al Arab, the never ending Dubai Mall (which must be a relief in summer), some of Sheetal's favorite restaurants (sadly closed ...).
-And her some of still present restaurants don't taste the same.
+And some of the  still present restaurants don't taste the same.
 The butter purchased, the butter remembered and the butter tasted are three different things.
+We met her very gracious friends, long dinners, and longer drinks.
+Isn't it nice to meet friends after years hiatus and still feel  a connection?

 The pictures below are mix of film (using the Bessa R3A) and Fuji XT1 (with the